 In each place, both McMahon and Geier have found that departments like Residential Life, Housing, Student Services and Student Affairs all advocate for better RA compensation, Albion being no exception.

-In each place, they said, RA’s are frustrated, whether it be over pay or staff morale.
+In each place, they said, RA’s were frustrated, whether it be over pay or staff morale.

 Residential Life can’t immediately improve RA compensation because they do not have control of its budget.